containers/podman/docs/source/markdown/podman-create.1.md

 Limit the container's Real Time CPU usage.
 This flag tell the kernel to restrict the container's Real Time CPU usage to the period you specify.

+This flag is not supported on cgroups V2 systems.

 #### **--cpu-rt-runtime**=*microseconds*

 Limit the CPU real-time runtime in microseconds